fun things to do with kids in Arizona

 Meteor Crater – The meteor crater is big, 4,000 ft across, 2.4 miles in circumference and 550 ft deep.
 You can’t go down into the crater, but there are great viewing platforms with telescopes of specific features in the crater.
 Kids may think the crater looks like the moon, and it does – this is where the Apollo astronauts trained for their moon missions.

-The Learning Center has a large meteorite kids can touch, plus hands-on exhibits, make your own crater and simulations of how the crater was formed by the impact of the meteor.
+The Interactive Discovery Center has a large meteorite kids can touch, plus hands-on exhibits, make your own crater and simulations of how the crater was formed by the impact of the meteor.
 There’s a real Apollo test capsule out in front.

-Rim hikes – Every hour, there are guided hikes along the rim of the crater, ½ mile out, ½ miles back, closed-toed shoes are required (no sandals).
+Rim hikes – Every hour, there are guided hikes along the rim of the crater, ½ mile out, ½ mile back, closed-toed shoes are required (no sandals).

 Fun food

 Kids will have fun with Navajo tacos – fry bread topped with ground beef and cheese.
-For a sweet treat, deep-friend sopapillas with honey or powdered sugar are delicious.
+For a sweet treat, deep-fried sopapillas with honey or powdered sugar are delicious.
+At breakfast, blue corn pancakes is something different.

 Shopping